 They cater for all ages.
 Why not join them and explore the quieter lanes at a more civilised pace.

 Rides are organised and lead to local beauty spots and places of interest covering usually 15 to 20 miles on Sunday afternoons.

 For more ambitious riders there are longer all day rides.

 In the summer months, Wednesday Evening Rides, cater for beginners and returners.
 There are also tours abroad and weekend trips.

 There is a new Stroud District Cycling map which grades all the roads according to their suitability for cyclists; it can be bought from Tourist Information Centres.
 Additionally there are several books and pamphlets of local rides, as well as Sustrans maps, routes 41 and 45 (see above).

-Gloucestershire Rural Community Council (GRCC) have produced five cycle routes which will not only allow residents and visitors to explore new quiet bridleways and roads but to also take advantage of the number of great village shops, post offices, pubs, cafes, restaurants and farm shops along the way.
+Gloucestershire Rural Community Council (GRCC) has produced five cycle routes which will not only allow residents and visitors to explore new quiet bridleways and roads but to also take advantage of the number of great village shops, post offices, pubs, cafes, restaurants and farm shops along the way.
 You can download your free cycle pack by clicking on the link below.